ProjectBlackFalcon/ProtocolBuilder/README.md

 You can also create a jar by running `mvn clean package`.

+Note : On linux you need to have Wine installed.

 ## Arguments

 The builder needs a DofusInvoker.swf in order to extract the data.